Skip to content

 genome-seek is a comprehensive clinical WGS and WES pipeline that is focused on speed.
 Each tool in the pipeline was benchmarked and selected due to its low run times without sacrificing accuracy or precision.
 It relies on technologies like Singularity1 to maintain the highest level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by Snakemake2, a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
 As input, it accepts a set of FastQ files and can be run locally on a compute instance or on-premise using a cluster (recommended).
 A user can define the method or mode of execution.
-The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
+The pipeline can submit jobs to a cluster using a job scheduler like SLURM or UGE (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.

 Before getting started, we highly recommend reading through the usage section of each available sub-command.